 We all choose a larger plate to eat solo.
 I opted for Judion, which is a butter bean and piparras dish.
 This was very hearty and rustic, perfect for the wintery night.
 Meanwhile, Homeboy enjoyed his octopus with cachelos, cauliflower and allada.
 Wow, this looked stunning, and the tasted superb.
 My friend tucked into a lentil stew with oxtail, which was full of flavour and filling.

 Other dishes included traditional tortilla, charcuterie board, semi-cured mackerel, pan-fried tuna and Iberian pork secreto.
 Although the menu was concise, it offered enough choice to satisfy meat eaters, fish fans and vegetarians.
 It’s the perfect place to enjoy a rustic, delicious meal with foodie friends or your lover.
 I’m glad we ordered dessert which is a tapas selection, so you get three to share.
 This comprised of ganache chocolate with olive oil and sea salt.
 A Crème caramel flan and yoghurt with quince.
 The perfect way to end a splendid meal!
 They also have an impressive wine list so you’ll be well looked after.
 To give you the idea of price points the charcuterie board is £12.50, smaller plates are £5.50-7.50, and more substantial dishes are £9-15.

 Trangallan Tapas Restaurant Interiors

 Housed inside a former shop, the interiors are homely and welcoming.
 Outside you will find a few tables and chairs underneath a stripy awning which is perfect for a balmy summer night.
-Venture inside and it’s an enchanting space filled with vintage furniture.
-Rustic ladders lean against walls and reclaimed wooden doors are hung behind the bar.
+Venture inside, and it’s an enchanting space filled with vintage furniture.
+Rustic ladders leaned against walls and reclaimed wooden doors are hung behind the bar.
 Downstairs you’ll find more seating and a place for entertainment.

 Trangallan Tapas Restaurant Information